r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       Using base64 stings decoded at runtime are a Useful obfuscation trick, because the agent.bat dosen't contain any real malicious syscall's to be scan/flagged.

+      HINT: Since windows dosen't have a base64 term interpreter built-in installed, we have to choises to decode the base64 encoded syscall, or use the built-in powershell (::FromBase64String) switch to decode our syscall or we chose to use certutil, but certuil onlly accepts strings taken from inside a text file, in that situation we instruct our script to writte the text files containing the obfuscated syscall's before further head using certutil to decode them.

 <br />